robertxa/Pecube-Plot-Xav/README.rst

    :align: center
    :figclass: align-center

-   NA inversion results for 2 parameters; on the scatter plot, each point corresponds to a model, and the color corresponds to the value of the misfit for that model; The curves on the sides shows the 1D-pdf of each parameter.
+   **Figure 2:** NA inversion results for 2 parameters; on the scatter plot, each point corresponds to a model, and the color corresponds to the value of the misfit for that model; The curves on the sides shows the 1D-pdf of each parameter.

 .. figure:: Tests/Graphs/NA-2.png
    :scale: 10 %
    :align: center
    :figclass: align-center

-   curve fitting of the 1D-pdf of one parameter after NA inversion.
+   **Figure 3:** Curve fitting of the 1D-pdf of one parameter after NA inversion.

 How to cite
 -----------